khanhvu207/ddrl/README.md

 ## Plans

 We aim to make this framework highly modular and flexible to any algorithms, environments and design choices.
-For example, we can add custom neural network architectures into the [networks](ddrl/networks) folder and quickly adapts to new set of hyperparamters by modifying or adding [config files](configs).
+For example, we can add custom neural network architectures into the [networks](ddrl/networks) folder and quickly adapts to new sets of hyperparamters by modifying or adding [config files](configs).

 Because we are still developing this framework, feel free to make suggestions and report bugs.